Announcing the 2023 National Let’s Talk Science Award Finalists

 As part of our National Volunteer Week celebrations, we are happy to announce the finalists for our National Volunteer Awards!
-Each year, we honour the impact that Let’s Talk Science volunteers have on children, youth and their peers with three prestigious awards.
+Each year, we honour Let’s Talk Science volunteers' impact on children, youth and their peers with three prestigious awards.

 This year, we are presenting three awards: